It had been on the cards for months, but it was only days before Christmas that we decided we’d definitely be going to Sydney for New Years.

 The biggest downside of the Domain, however, is the abundance of trees.
 Therefore, we got this view.

-Not actually too bad, right?!
-You can see some corners of the Opera House peeking through the trees, but we couldn’t get any further in to the gap as it was understandably packed.
+Which all things considered, is not actually too bad, right?!
+You can see some corners of the Opera House poking out through the trees, but we couldn’t get any further in to the gap as it was understandably packed.
 There are two or three viewpoints along the green like this, and then the very end which fills up as soon as the gates open at 10am! (and even then you still risk trees so choose your location wisely)

-There were several other “events” throughout the evening, including a flyover from a biplane which we could barely see through the trees, some “family fireworks” at 9pm, and my favourite: a flotilla of lit-up neon ships sailing through the harbour.
+There were several other “events” throughout the evening, including a flyover from a biplane which we could barely see through the trees, some “family fireworks” at 9pm which was a nice warm up, and my favourite: a flotilla of lit-up neon ships sailing through the harbour.

 The verdict: the fireworks are absolutely mind-blowing!!
 There are four locations of fireworks plus the bridge, so at the Domain you are in the middle of all of them.
 Obviously the bridge is the most iconic.
 If you are thinking of heading to Sydney for New Years and you’re worried about getting a good view, JUST DO IT!!